jack-jensen/Science-Fair-Neuroevolution/README.md

 > This code is based on the cited source in the project proposal
 > It initiates all the genomes state.
 Later, I will add the code that runs the genome objects.
 After, the genomes are ranked based on how well their fitness score is.
 I have added some notes, but currently the plan is to eliminate a certain number of genomes.
 Then I am currently working on add the crossbreeding.
 Right now all it does is randomly select two 'parent' genomes.
+>

+## January 13, 2024
+### 8:45 pm

+I got a lot of code done today.
+Most notably would be the new mutations file.
+This morning, I filled the mutations file with 9 mutations.
+They include the mutations to add nodes, connections, and gaters; the mutations to modify weights, biases, and activation functions (In the cited source on the project proposal, the activation functions are commonly referred to as squashes.
+I refer to them in my code as activation functions.); and the mutations to remove nodes, connections, and gaters.

+I also finished the cross-breeding:

+         while len(newGenomes) < numberOfGenomes:

+            while parent1 != parent2:
+                parent1 = random.choice(rankedGenomes)
+                parent2 = random.choice(rankedGenomes)

+            offspring = Genome(len(newGenomes), parent1, parent2)

+            if parent1.fitness > parent2.fitness:
+                offspring.nodeSize = parent1.nodeSize
+                offspring.connectionSize = parent1.connectionSize

+            elif parent2.fitness > parent1.fitness:
+                offspring.nodeSize = parent2.nodeSize
+                offspring.connectionSize = parent2.connectionSize

+            else:
+                #Possibly make it so that the nodeSize is between
+                # the two parent's sizes instead of one or the other
+                parentsList= [parent1, parent2]
+                offspring.nodeSize = random.choice(parentsList).nodeSize

+            i = 0
+            while i < offspring.nodeSize:
+                # Make output nodeSize  and connectionSize variable in genome class WRONG WRONG WRONG use .len() in the future
+                if i < offspring.nodeSize - parent1.outputSize:
+                    if i > parent1.nodeSize - parent1.outputSize:
+                        node = parent2.nodes[i]

+                    elif i > parent2.nodeSize - parent1.outputSize:
+                        node = parent1.nodes[i]

+                    else:
+                        choices = [parent1.nodes[i], parent2.nodes[i]]
+                        node = random.choice(choices)

+                else:
+                    choices = [parent1.nodes[parent1.nodeSize + i - offspring.nodeSize],
+                               parent2.nodes[parent2.nodeSize + i - offspring.nodeSize]]
+                    node = random.choice(choices)

+                offspring.nodes[i] = node

+                i += 1

+            i = 0
+            while i < offspring.connectionSize:
+                if i > parent1.connectionSize:
+                    connection = parent2.connections[i]

+                elif i > parent2.connectionSize:
+                    connection = parent1.connections[i]

+                else:
+                    choices = [parent1.connections[i], parent2.connections[i]]
+                    connection = random.choice(choices)

+                offspring.connections[i] = connection

+            #Sprinkle mutations
+            number = random.randint(0, 100)

+            if number < mutationRate:
+                mutation = random.choice(listOfMutations)
+                mutation(offspring)

+            newGenomes.append(offspring)

+>This code is in a loop that creates more offspring until the required amount is met.
+First, it randomly assigns two parents.
+Then, it initiates the offspring genome.
+Then it determines the size of the offspring: the parent with the highest fitness passes on the size.
+After, it assigns the nodes and connections.
+Finally, it adds mutations and adds the new genome to the new genomes list.
+>
+I tweaked some things in the genome class.
+The most notable are the new methods: findOutgoingConnections, findIncomingConnections, and areNodesConnected.
+The names are pretty self-expanatory.
+They all take nodes as parameters.
+I am nearing the final stretch of the coding process.